hackclub/hackclub/workshops/ar_with_echoar/README.md

 ![Share Button on the EchoAR Website](https://cloud-hr9mfuhs3.vercel.app/0unknown.png)

-Next, inspect the page s with "Inspect Element" so we can get the model links!
+Next, inspect the page s with "Inspect Element" so we can get the model links

 ![Right Click dialog on EchoAR Screen](https://cloud-pwb6bv0iq.vercel.app/0unknown.png)